 What We Do

 The GateKey Scholarship program was implemented in 2007 with our first 16 scholars signing in 2008.
-Today, this needs-based scholarship program is impacting the lives of more than 150 GateKey Scholars.
+Today, this needs-based scholarship program has touched the lives of more than 238 students.

-GateKey Scholar are currently attending Georgia Highlands College, Chattahoochee Technical College, Georgia Tech, Mercer University, UGA, University of West Georgia, Georgia State University, Anderson College, Kennesaw State University, Jacksonville State University, Furman University, Berry College, Young Harris College, Georgia Southern University, Valdosta State University, Savannah State University, Miles University, and UNC Charlotte.
+GateKey Scholars are currently attending Georgia Highlands College, Chattahoochee Technical College, Georgia Tech, Mercer University, UGA, Georgia State University, Kennesaw State University, Jacksonville State University, Furman University, Georgia Southern University, Valdosta State University, Marist College, Presbyterian College, Georgia Northwestern Technical College, Coastal College of Georgia, Florida A&M, SCAD, Purdue University, Shorter University, and Virginia Tech.

 One hundred percent of the funds donated to the GateKey Scholarship program go into the scholarships.
 There are no administrative costs associated with the program.